4matic/mm-cryptotracker/apps/backend/src/app/crypto/README.md

 export class GraphQLApiModule {}
 ```

+All resolvers are located in the `graphql/resolvers/` directory for better organization and maintainability.

 ### Schema Generation
 - Automatic schema generation from TypeScript types
 - Shared GraphQL models via `@mm-cryptotracker/shared-graphql`